Ready and willing: After long wait, LSU linebacker Andre Anthony eager to contribute for Tigers

 Ed Orgeron is well aware that LSU is entering this football season with an alarming depth issue at quarterback.

-Anthony, a consensus four-star prospect, thought he was ready after playing in the Under Armour All-America game in January 2016 as the nation’s 15th-ranked defensive end in the nation by 247Sports.
+Anthony, a consensus four-star prospect, said he thought he was ready after playing in the Under Armour All-America game in January 2016 as the nation’s 15th-ranked defensive end in the nation by 247Sports.

 But the NCAA ruled him ineligible because of issues with his high school coursework.
-He wasn’t allowed to practice with his teammates like most redshirts and couldn’t even be at the football ops building.
+He wasn’t allowed to practice with his teammates like most redshirts and was unable to be at the football ops building.

 Still, Anthony was ready to go the following spring and summer before suffering the Lisfranc injury when he heard a pop during a one-on-one drill just days before the season opener with BYU.